 The first probe is a collage.
 Participants were provided with images representing different kinds of fitness practices, environments and social situations.
 They were asked to make two collages – what fitness means to them currently and what they would like their relationship with fitness to be in the future.
 This allowed them to be objective about their present and at the same time, think about their ideal future self.

-The second probe was about Personas.
+The second probe involves Personas.
 Based on the previous user interviews, I created 5 personas and included quotes across the spectrum.
 Participants were to identify quotes from different personas and paste them onto the ‘Me’ sheet.
 Most participants found this really helpful in understanding their own motivations and dichotomies within how they feel about fitness.

 The third probe was inspired by Day in the Life of exercises.
 Participants were asked to map out what physical activity they did in the day.
 Based on where they marked in on a spectrum, it would show up on the yellow (for positive) or blue (for negative) sheet of paper.
 Each of these had questions to reflect on.